sopnode/oai5g-rru/README.md

 The mental model is that we are dealing with essentially three states:

-* (0) initially, the k8s cluster is running and some R2lab nodes have joined the cluster as workers;
+* (0) initially, the k8s cluster is up and running and some R2lab nodes have joined the cluster as workers;
 * (1) after setup, OAI5G charts have been configured and are ready to be started, UEs selected are also configured and ready to be used;
 * (2) at that point one can use the `--start` option to start the system, which amounts to deploying pods on the k8s cluster;
 * (back to 1) it is point one can roll back and come back to the previous state, using the `--stop` option